 Presented at the 31st edition of the Sanremo Festival, this song is nowa hit but then it had only finished fifth in the competition.
 Today, more than a million copies of this title have been sold in France alone, and various versions (including one in Spanish, or another cover in French by Karen Cheryl) exist.
 Italian folk songs, that's all there is to it!

 4 – L’italiano de Toto Cutugno, The Italian Anthem Put In Music

 Does Lasciatemi cantare mean anything to you?
 These very famous lyrics are the work of Toto Cutugno, who, in Italiano, shows an image of popular and beautiful Italian music at the same time.
 First presented in 1983 at the San Remi Festival, this song was a resounding success that spread around the world.

 And for good reason, a true Italian anthem, this ode to the land of the Vespas is repeated everywhere, all the time, by everyone.
 Viva Italia!

 5 – La solitudine de Laura Pausini, An Italian Hit That Crosses Generations

 If there is one mythical song that rocked and punctuated the 1990s, it is this one!
 Indeed, La Solitudine by Laura Pausini is undoubtedly the song of a generation, but also of a state of mind.
-This is the story of a separation between two teenagers.
+This is the story of separation between two teenagers.
 Love, the founding theme of music, resonates here with the voice of the beautiful Italian woman so that it is not soon forgotten.